 4. Move the SNOO to the Nursery

-If you’re currently room sharing with your baby and want to move baby to their own room when you transition out of the SNOO, start by moving the SNOO to your baby’s nursery.
-This will also help your baby get used to the new room for sleep, while still being in her familiar SNOO.
+If you’re currently room sharing with your baby and want to move baby to their own room when you transition out of the SNOO, start by moving the SNOO to your baby’s nursery first.

 5. Transition out of the Swaddle